nstoker/book-pp-pclag/README.md

 Converts a Markdown file to a html file.
 Includes a preview facility.

+An alternate template file added that adds a blue h1 style.

 Flag | Purpose
 -----|---------
-file | the name of the file to convert s    | skip auto preview
+file | the name of the file to convert s    | skip auto preview t    | use a different template file